Phamiliarize/tdash/README.md

-## Lookiung for contributors or requests for more features!
+## Looking for contributors or requests for more features!

 <p align="center">
   <img src="tdash.png" width="200"/>